DariusBilt444079/U13A2-Darius/README.md

 The last thing that glen talked about were the colors because in his opinion the design is too bland.
 I will change that into putting more colors into the website.

-1. Added to message as requested
-There are three sets of stakeholders: clients, users, developments.

- [^needswork] these are not objective measurable.
-Try again

- ### Testing